torimcd/worldview/config/default/common/config/metadata/stories/milky_seas/step005.md

-We can investigate this a little further by adding the Sea Surface Temperature (L3, Night, Daily, Thermal, 4km) layer from the Moderate Resolution Imaging Spectroradiometer (MODIS) instrument aboard the Aqua satellite, which has a similar overpass time as Suomi NPP.
-You can see that the western side of the milky sea stops at an area of cooler water shown in yellow which is giving it it's elongated shape.
+Let's investigate this a little further by adding the Sea Surface Temperature (L3, Night, Daily, Thermal, 4km) layer from the Moderate Resolution Imaging Spectroradiometer (MODIS) instrument aboard the Aqua satellite, which has a similar overpass time as Suomi NPP.
+You can see that the eastern edge of the milky sea stops at an area of cooler water shown in yellow which is giving the milky sea its elongated shape.

-(Worldview currently does not have a Suomi NPP/VIIRS Sea Surface Temperature layer for this time period)
+(Worldview currently does not have a Suomi NPP/VIIRS Sea Surface Temperature layer for this time period and the MODIS/Aqua swath does not completeley cover the milky sea area.)